-(Pocket-lint) - We love a good, high-tech camera here at Pocket-lint - the more features, tech and smarts that can be squeezed into a unit, the better.
+(Pocket-lint) - We love all the latest cameras we test here at Pocket-lint - the more features, tech and smarts that can be squeezed into a unit, the better.
 That said, we also have a lot of time for the occasional dose of simplicity.

-Instant cameras have been around for decades, and have enjoyed a massive revival over the last decade or so, as people start to value the immediate physical artefacts they spit out, compared to the near-countless photos you can take on a phone or camera in the course of a couple of minutes.
+Instant cameras have been around for almost a century, and have enjoyed a massive revival over the last decade or so, as people start to value the immediate physical artefacts they spit out, compared to the near-countless photos you can take on a phone or camera in the course of a couple of minutes.

-There's now an absolute plethora to pick from, so we've gathered some of the very best available on the market, to narrow down your choices if you're thinking of picking one up.
+There's now an absolute plethora to pick from, so we've gathered some of the very best available on the market to help you narrow down your choices.

 Fujifilm Instax Mini 40